An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 When we eventually had our rendezvous, the driver did a cursory inspection of the outside of the car and checked that the tank was full.
 He gave me a big thumbs up, and that was it.
 Too easy.

-Conclusion: My top tips for driving in Georgia
+Conclusion: My best tips for driving in Georgia

-• Use a local agent, but go through an aggregator such as Local Rent.
-This gives you the best of both worlds in terms of value, security and flexibility.
+• Use a local agent, but go through an aggregator site such as Local Rent.
+This will give you the best of both worlds in terms of value, flexibility and security.

-• Organise to pickup and drop off your car up on the outskirts of the city to avoid heavy traffic.
+• Organise to pick up and drop off your car up on the outskirts of the city.
+Driving through Tbilisi or Batumi is never pleasant.

-• At pickup, be sure to inspect the car thoroughly for damage and take lots of photos.
+• At pickup, be sure to inspect the car thoroughly for damage and take lots of photos or a video.
 Check the lights are working and note down the fuel level.
-Often these cars come with a low tank, so you might need to visit a petrol station first up.
+Often cars come with a low tank, so you might need to visit a petrol station first up.

-• Re-confirm your drop off time.
-When you use Local Rent, the process for returning a car is very different!
+• Always re-confirm your pick-up and drop-off times.
+When you use Local Rent, the process for returning the car is very different!
 Many agents don’t hold you to the return time like international outfits do.
 Be sure to contact the agent a few hours beforehand to make sure they are there to meet you – otherwise you might get stuck waiting for them.

 • Hit the road bright and early.
-Georgia as a whole is late to rise so you can have the roads almost to yourself if you get an early start.
+Georgia is late to rise generally, so you can have the roads almost to yourself if you get an early start.

 • Avoid driving at night.

 • If you get into any difficulty or damage your car in any way, call the agent immediately.
-Insurance normally requires you to report any incident to the police immediately – so don’t wait until you return the car.
+Insurance normally requires you to report any incident to the police at the time – you can’t wait until you return the car.

 • If you are involved in an accident, stop the car immediately.
 Moving the car even one centimetre might void the insurance.
-Call the police, the agent and the insurance provider.
+Call your agent and the police immediately.

 • Go slow.
-If in doubt, stick to the far right and most other drivers will leave you be.
-I didn’t cop a single honk in 10 days.
+If in doubt, stick to the right and other drivers will leave you be!

 So, would you drive in Georgia?
 Anything else you’d like to know about renting a car in Tbilisi or driving in Georgia?
 Let me know in the comments below and I’ll do my best to help.